anikaarevalo/final_project_challenge/README.md

 3. ***What are the latest free and open-source software to accomplish the task?***

 I was given the wonderful opportunity of building the use case so I chose 'Natural Language Processing' (NLP) to be able to access and deploy a deep learning model for the first time.
 I had been intrigued by BERT, the state-of-the-art general-purpose NLP model developed by Google, and the transformer technique behind it.
-As an advocate of free and open-source software, I decided to give **distilBERT**--a lighter yet powerful version of BERT--a try.
+As an advocate of free and open-source software, I decided to give **distilBERT**--a lighter yet powerful version of BERT from the HuggingFace🤗** library--a try.
 Reduced in size by 40%, distilBERT retains 97% of BERT's language understanding capabilities but at 60% faster--I was convinced.

 ## The App ##